gabada/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+Server-side routing is when a request causes the whole page to refresh.
+This is because the GET request is sent to the server and the server replies with a whole page.
+Server-side routing has been the standard for a long time so search engines are optimised for webpages that come from a server.
+Server-side routing can be slower and use more data since on reloads the whole page is returned.

+Client-side routing is when a request only refreshes a component or whatever else needs to change.
+The request is hnadled internally by the JavaScript and is loaded on the page.
+The request to the server is prevented and the state of the app changes.
+This also causes less data to be used since you aren't downloading the entire page with every request.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
 - [ ] Mention three tools we can use to make AJAX requests.